How to Get from Rome to the Amalfi Coast (Train, Ferry & Best Routes)

 Driving only really makes sense outside peak season or if you specifically want a car for rural Campania beyond the main Amalfi towns.

-I’d skip this unless: You’re visiting in winter or combining the coast with rural Campania stops.
+I’d skip this unless you’re visiting in winter or combining the coast with rural Campania stops.

 If There’s No Ferry Running